RSEAA/RSEAA.github.io/index.md

 All scholarship and micro-grant will be asked to provide a poster as part of their eligibility.

+All successful recipients of scholarships and accessible micro-grants are expected to submit a poster for the event.

 If you feel that the unconference is not matching up to the commitment of these ideals, please let us know by contacting the organising committee at rse2024 at rse-aunz.org.